Serphiq Find the first SEO move worth testing.

 Why this matters for recurring SEO work

-Competitor analysis is most useful when it becomes part of a recurring workflow.
+Search-result comparison is most useful when it becomes part of a recurring review.

 That is where Autopilot-style thinking matters.
-Competitor pressure should not live in a one-time report.
+Search-result pressure should not live in a one-time plan.
 It should help shape the next review cycle and the next set of actions.

 05